MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/mpiodisk/ns-mpiodisk-_mpio_devinstance_health_class.md

 ## -description

-The MPIO_DEVINSTANCE_HEALTH_CLASS structure holds the health information for a instance of a device exposed through the specified path identifiers.
+The MPIO_DEVINSTANCE_HEALTH_CLASS structure holds the health information for an instance of a device exposed through the specified path identifiers.

 ## -struct-fields